dobislukas/FIT-2MIT-VIN-Project/README.md

 Matikolaz

-INSTALL: To use this project you can download standalone executable.
+INSTALL: To install this project you can download matikolaz.py script or download standalone executable.

 RUN: "python3 matikolaz" or from standalone executable "./matikolaz".